aragon/token-amount/README.md

 Alias to TokenAmount#format().

-### TokenAmount#convert(rate, decimals, options)
+### TokenAmount#convert(rate, targetDecimals, options)

 Converts from a rate, returning a new `TokenAmount` instance with the desired decimals and set options.
-The conversion rate is expressed as how much of the current token is needed to get 1 unit of the ouput token.
+The conversion rate is expressed as the amount of the output token obtained per unit of the input token.
 An example would be:
  - Input token: ANT
  - Output token: ETH
  - Amount of ANT: 10
-- Conversion rate (1 ETH = ?
-ANT): 1 ETH = 0.10 ANT
+ - Conversion rate: 0.5 ETH per ANT.
+(1 ANT = 0.5 ETH)
-- Converted Amount = 10 / 0.10 = 100 ETH.
+ - Converted Amount = 10 * 0.50 = 5 ETH.

 #### Parameters

 - `rate`: the rate to convert from, as a `BigInt`, `String`, `Number` or `TokenAmount`.
-- `decimals`: the amount of decimals, as a `BigInt`, `String`, `Number` or `BigInt`-like (e.g. BN.js).
+- `targetDecimals`: the target amount of decimals for the output, as a `BigInt`, `String`, `Number` or `BigInt`-like (e.g. BN.js).
 - `options.symbol`: the token symbol, as a `String`.
 Overrides the value set in the constructor.
+- `options.commify`: whether the formatted amount should include comma separators
+- `options.digits`: the number of digits to display.
+Defaults to `2`.
+- `options.displaySign`: whether the sign (`-` or `+`) should be displayed for the amount.

-### TokenAmount.convert(amount, rate, decimals, options)
+### TokenAmount.convert(amount, decimals, rate, targetDecimals, options)

-Static equivalent of `TokenAmount#convert(rate, decimals, options)`.
+Static equivalent of `TokenAmount#convert()`.

 ### TokenAmount#export()